-- Consider your life insurance options.
-Permanent forms of life insurance like whole and/or universal life can be a powerful legacy planning tool.
-In certain situations, you may find that by using an existing asset to fund a life insurance you may find that you can double or triple the impact of your gift.
+- 2. Consider your life insurance options: Permanent forms of life insurance like whole and/or universal life can be a powerful legacy planning tool.
+In certain situations, you may find that by using an existing asset to fund life insurance you may find that you can double or triple the impact of your gift.

-- Meet with an estate attorney.
-There are a variety of ways to structure planned giving, particularly gifts of a larger size.
-It’s important your estate attorney and your financial advisor work together to help you find the right structure for you.
-There may be ways to make a gift in ways that more tax efficient for your now rather than simply considering the taxable effects upon your eventual estate.
+- 3. Meet with an estate attorney: There are a variety of ways to structure planned giving, in particular, gifts of a larger size.
+It’s important for your estate attorney and your financial advisor to work together to help you find the right structure for you.
+There may be ways to make a gift more tax efficient for you now rather than simply considering the taxable effects upon your eventual estate.

-- Communicate your gift to your family.
-We have seen too many situations where a generous patriarch or matriarch has made a plan to pass on large portions of their wealth to charity and never communicate it to their children.
-While you may have your own personal reasons for doing this, we generally encourage or clients to keep the lines of communication open.
+- 5. Communicate your gift to your family: We have seen too many situations where a generous patriarch or matriarch created a plan to bequeath large portions of their wealth to charity, yet never communicated their plan to their children.
+While you may have your own personal reasons for doing this, we generally encourage our clients to keep the lines of communication open.
 While you would never want your children to be “counting on” their inheritance, the fact is that most of the time the knowledge of a future inheritance affects planning of the eventual beneficiary.
-For this reason, if you intend to exclude some portion of your estate from being passed on to your family, it can be best practices to let them know so as to avoid the uncomfortable surprise of finding out the day they open the will.

 While planned giving is not for everyone, when structured correctly it can be a way for individuals and families to help their values carry on long past their lifetimes.
 By taking these steps seriously and engaging the correct tools and professionals, you may find you have more to give than you realized.